Palace to Palace FAQs

 Start time slots will be allocated on a first come first served basis.
 You can set off any point during this 15-minute slot and join the next wave of riders to begin the ride.
 We stagger the start times so that not too many people set-off at any one time, and riders will be allowed to set off within their allocated slot every few seconds.

 Yes.
 You must wear a correctly fitting cycle helmet in order to participate.

 You need to be confident to ride on open roads and in traffic.
 All riders are chip timed for control purposes but please note that Palace to Palace is not a race, most people take part to enjoy a fun cycle ride.
 Many of our participants are not experienced cyclists, but some people who take part are experienced and do choose to try to beat personal best times.
 We encourage advanced cyclists to take part in the Ultra.

-No, apart from the start at The Mall, the Palace to Palace route is along roads open to traffic and the general public.
+No, apart from the start at The Mall and The Long Walk at the end, the Palace to Palace route is along roads open to traffic and the general public.
 Therefore, all riders should obey the Highway Code.

-We strongly recommend that you plan your travel in advance and, if using public transport, check if there is any planned engineering work on the weekend of the event and that your train will accommodate bikes.
+We strongly recommend that you plan your travel in advance and, if using public transport, check if there is any planned engineering work on the weekend of the event and that your chosen mode of transport will accommodate bikes.

 Getting to the start:

 The start line for Palace to Palace is on The Mall near Admiralty Arch on Trafalgar Square.

 There are restrictions with taking bikes on the London Underground.
 Use this Bicycles on the London Underground map for details on which tube lines bicycles are permitted.

 The nearest Underground stations that you can take your bike to are Westminster (Circle and District), St James Park (Circle and District), and Embankment (Circle and District).
 All are a short cycle from the start.